algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

     LBU, LHU
 };

-//This is an array of 44 characters containing all instructions. const char *instruction_strings[] = {
+//This is an array of all string equivalent of our instructions. const char *instruction_strings[] = {
     "ADD", "SUB", "MUL", "MULH", "DIV", "REM",
     "AND", "OR", "XOR",